nikspyratos/toybox/README.md

 To deploy the latest application changes, run `./bin/deploy.sh`.
 It will:
 - SSH into your server using the variables above
 - Run `git pull`, `composer install`, `npm install`, `npm run build`, and `php artisan migrate`.

+If you're in a rush/need to throw hotfixes up, `bin/quick_deploy.sh` will only pull new code & reset the optimisation caches.

 #### Troubleshooting